Judge in Derek Chauvin trial says Rep. Maxine Waters' comments may be grounds for appeal - KION546

 After a day of closing arguments, jury deliberations in the trial began late Monday afternoon.
 In the state’s closing argument, prosecutors said Chauvin kneeled on Floyd’s neck and back for 9 minutes and 29 seconds because of his pride and his ego in the face of concerned bystanders.
 In response, the defense said Chauvin acted as a “reasonable officer” would in that situation and said there was no evidence he intentionally or purposefully used force that was unlawful.

 The trial’s outcome could spark protests in light of national unrest over recent deaths of Black Americans at the hands of police.
-The Army is preparing to approve a request for DC National Guard forces to deploy as soon as Monday night if there is unrest in the wake of the verdict, according to a US defense official.
+The Army has approved a request for DC National Guard forces to deploy as soon as Monday night if there is unrest in the wake of the verdict, according to a US defense official.

 Comments

-Note: This story has been updated with comments from Rep. Maxine Waters and House Majority Leader Steny Hoyer.